MicrosoftDocs/win32/desktop-src/SecCrypto/certificate-enrollment-control.md

 ---
-Description: Certificate Enrollment Control can be used by an application that must request that a certificate be issued to a named subject. ms.assetid: ce6661b0-7ed2-452f-a54c-6705d14f3298
+description: Certificate Enrollment Control can be used by an application that must request that a certificate be issued to a named subject. ms.assetid: ce6661b0-7ed2-452f-a54c-6705d14f3298
 title: Certificate Enrollment Control ms.topic: article